omkar-karke/Multithreading-Library/README.md

 ## Available APIs

-- `tlib` provides two mapping models and the desired model can be chosen without changing any API calls.
+- `multi-lib` provides two mapping models and the desired model can be chosen without changing any API calls.
 The implementation remains abstract to the user programs.
 - Each of the two models provides the following set of API calls:

    1. <b>Thread APIs</b>